SME Facts & FAQs

 While an employee can be dismissed within their probationary period, it should be done with caution.
 “Fair procedures” must be followed.
 This can include following the full disciplinary process unless this is expressly excluded within the probationary clause in the contract of employment.

 Even with this clause a shortened version of the disciplinary process should still be applied.
 This can include providing the employee with an indication of where their performance is falling down, offering them reasonable opportunity to improve and giving them the chance to have their say prior to making any decision regarding their future.

 Further advice on managing an employee’s performance during their probationary periodis available to ISME Members within our Members’ Area.

 What is the minimum wage and to whom does it apply?

-- Apprentices within the meaning of the Industrial Training Act 1967 and Labour Services Act 1987
+- a craft apprentice within the meaning of the Industrial Training Act, 1967, or the Labour of Services Act, 1987

 How do I make changes to an employee’s contract?